 - Personal statement describing your interest in pursuing this degree

 - Official transcripts for all educational institutions attended, including graduate programs if applicable

 Master of Studies in Law students will take existing courses in the College of Law alongside JD students.
 MSL students also may choose to take up to nine credit hours (ordinarily three courses) in other colleges across campus.

 - LAW:8026 Introduction to Law and Legal Reasoning

 - Two first-year College of Law courses, one of which must be chosen from among the following:

 - The other first-year course may be chosen among LAW:8017, LAW:8037, LAW:8046, LAW:8006, LAW:8010, or LAW:8022

-- One or more writing seminars, independent studies, or tutorials in the College of Law providing a total of at least two units of writing credit
+- One or more writing seminars, independent studies, or tutorials in the College of Law providing a total of at least two units of writing credit, or LAWR I

 - With law school approval, a student may take up to 9 units of non-law classes in related disciplines.
 E.g., a Business and Innovation track student might take courses in Accounting, Statistics, Finance, or Computer Science; a Law and Public Policy track student might take courses in Psychology, Sociology, or Sustainability.
 (0-9 units)